-Former World and European junior champion.
-Originally coached by his father, Sven, but now works with Lief Nyholm.
-Both he and wife, Anne, lucky to escape with their lives after a multiple car crash in Germany in 1990.
-He can still remember the time date and place – ‘11pm, Friday March 30, near Freiburg in southern Germany’ – as if it was yesterday.
-Right arm was detached, left dangling by skin and muscle.
-Out of action for 18 months while injuries healed.
-Struggled on return to action and lost card in 1996.
+Enjoyed a superb debut season on the Senior Tour in 2013, winning twice and finishing runner up to Paul Wesselingh on the Order of Merit.
+Held off the challenge of home favourite Bernhard Langer to win the Berenberg Masters in Germany, earning his maiden Senior Tour title, then added the English Senior Open crown as he was named Rookie of the Year.
+Known as the Senior Tour’s Iron Man after taking up the gruelling endurance challenges to help with his fitness for golf, he celebrated his first victory by taking part in a half-Iron Man championship.
+Having kept competitive by playing on the ECCO Tour in his native Denmark, he made his Senior Tour debut in Mauritius in December 2012 following a successful European Tour career in which he won two times.
+Recorded four top 20 finishes during his third season on the Senior Tour in 2015.
+The former World and European junior champion recovered from a multiple car crash in Germany in 1990, when both he and wife, Anne, were lucky to escape with their lives.
+His right arm was detached, left dangling by skin and muscle, which kept him out of action for 18 months while the injuries healed.
+Struggled on his return to action and lost his card in 1996.
 Took three months off to decide what to do with his career.
 Returned in 1997 and finished eighth on the Challenge Tour to retain card.
-Suffered broken thumb in May 1999 after being hit by a full-blooded driver from an amateur at a Company Day.
-Out for seven weeks.
-Claimed first title on The European Tour when capturing The Celtic Manor Resort Wales Open in 2000, claiming; “The only thing better than this was the birth of my two kids.”
+Suffered broken thumb in May 1999 after being hit by a full-blooded driver from an amateur at a company day.
+Claimed his first title on The European Tour when capturing The Celtic Manor Resort Wales Open in 2000, claiming; “The only thing better than this was the birth of my two kids.”
 Added a second title when he won the 2002 Telefonica Open de Madrid, just three weeks after his 40th birthday, to become the fourth Danish winner on The 2002 European Tour International Schedule.